salvatore-riillo/Stellar_Motion_Detection_through_Spectral_Shift__MATLAB/README.md

 - **`spectra`**: Contains the spectral data, also in `float64` format.
 - **`None`**: A complex structure with various sub-elements like 's0', 's1', 's2', and 'arr', indicating different components of the spectral analysis.

-### Usage
-The data is crucial for analyzing the spectra of stars and understanding their properties through MATLAB-based spectral analysis.

-In essence, the light from a star like HD 94028 is a cosmic messenger.
-By carefully analyzing this light, we can uncover the secrets of a star that lies thousands of light years away, learning not just about its current state, but also about its motion, hinting at the dynamic and ever-changing nature of our universe.